Last Updated | July 25, 2023

 - Infinitely scalable as this model supports horizontal scaling by design for the HL7 parsing portion

 - No cloud server is required at all as the service can post the transformed data directly to the central aggregation server through a RESTful Web Service.

 - No VPN is required as the service will run on the local network and the TCP connection between the service and the EMR to receive MLLP traffic (HL7 communication protocol) will not be exposed over the Internet.

 - The service will transmit the data over HTTPS that adheres to standards laid down for HIPAA compliance.

 - More development time but a trade-off with less configuration effort.

 - Custom-built software service not using an out-of-the-box solution

 While HL7 interface integration/implementation is technically a complicated task, however, with a well-planned strategy and coordinated workflow it can be achieved successfully.
-The key to the successful implementation of HL7 lies in excellent coordination amongst the data subject matter specialists and interface teams.
+The key to the successful implementation of HL7 lies in excellent coordination amongst the data subject matter specialists and interface teams, as seen in integrated healthcare system examples.
 The best practice to ensure seamless implementation of HL7 integration at healthcare facilities includes hiring services of professional consultants that bring with them the experience and expertise to minimize the technical hindrances involved in the integration, as well as, build the capacity of the internal team to leverage the full potential of the HL7 integration/implementation.